Wix Payments 2023: Should You Use It? Fees, Setup, and More

 What Fees Does Wix Payments Charge?

 Wix Payments is free to use and charges no transaction fees.
 In fact, Wix doesn’t charge transaction fees on any of its payment methods.
-This sets Wix apart from other builders and solidifies its position as the best ecommerce website builder.
-Our second best option, Shopify, does charge fees unless you use its in-house payment processor, Shopify Payments.
+This sets Wix apart from other builders and solidifies its position as the second best ecommerce website builder.
+Our best ecommerce builder being Shopify, which charges fees unless you use its in-house payment processor, Shopify Payments.

 However, all payment providers charge a processing fee as standard, and Wix Payments is no different.